-In the policy-class configuration mode, you can run the set command to modify the CoS, DSCP or VID values of a specified stream; where, the CoS value ranges from 0 to 7, the DSCP value ranges from 0 to 63 and the VID value ranges from 1 to 4094.
+In the policy-class configuration mode, you can run the set command to modify the CoS or DSCP values of a specified stream; where, the CoS value ranges from 0 to 7 and the DSCP value ranges from 0 to 63.
 You can run the police command to limit the bandwidth and process streams out of the limit for specified streams.
 The bandwidth limit ranges are determined by products.